lauragarrison87/DimLift/README.md

 # DimLift

-This project is based on an integrated dual analysis approach for high-dimensional quantitative and qualitative data.
-The original idea is based on the dual analysis approach developed by Turkay et al. [1].
-By treating both, dimensions and items, as first order objects, users can obtain an overview about the data and identify possible correlations by investigating changes among descriptive statistics after subset selection.

-[1] &nbsp; C. Turkay, P. Filzmoser, and H. Hauser, “Brushing Dimensions - A Dual Visual Analysis Model for High-Dimensional Data, ”IEEE Transactionson Visualization and Computer Graphics, vol. 17, no. 12, pp. 2591–2599,2011.

-## How to run it
+The identification of interesting patterns and relationships is essential to exploratory data analysis.
+This becomes increasingly difficult in high dimensional datasets.
+While dimensionality reduction techniques can be utilized to reduce the analysis space, these may unintentionally bury key dimensions within a larger grouping and obfuscate meaningful patterns.
+With this work we introduce _DimLift_, a novel visual analysis method for creating and interacting with _dimensional bundles_.
+Generated through an iterative dimensionality reduction or user-driven approach,dimensional bundles are expressive groups of dimensions that contribute similarly to the variance of a dataset.
+Interactive exploration and reconstruction methods via a layered parallel coordinates plot allow users to lift interesting and subtle relationships to the surface, even in complex scenarios of missing and mixed data types.

+## Getting started with DimLift
-- download repository from github
+- Download repository from github
-- open project in development environment, such as IntelliJ idea
+- Open project in development environment, e.g., IntelliJ Idea
+- Install package dependencies
-- right click on **app.py** and run it
+- Run **app.py** (right click and choose 'run')
-- navigate to */templates/index.html* and select run
+- Navigate to */templates/index.html* and select run

-Now, the project is running.

-## Modification
+## Analyze your own data
+Adding your own data for analysis is a bit of a manual process at the moment, but is relatively straightforward:
-- new data table:
+- save your data in `csv` format
-    - add csv to */resources*
+- add `csv` file to */resources*
-    - in **app.py** line 30 specify path to your csv file
+- in **app.py** line 30 specify the path to your csv file, e.g. `resources/FDA_nutrients.csv`